All Episodes

 Back in a few.

-We got some calls going because it is open line Friday.
+We've got some calls going because it is open line Friday.

-Scott in Georgia, what is up, sir?
+What is up, sir?

 Hi there.

-Fill in host Ditto's.
+Phil in host Dittos.

 Thank you.

-You see uh Russian companies giving money to the Clinton Foundation, and then suddenly they're being sold American uranium.
+You see Russian companies giving money to the Clinton Foundation, and then suddenly they're being sold American uranium.

-And that's where the real story is, is that the the Clintons are are nothing but a money-making machine who have lived off the government their entire life, and they're going to if she makes it into the White House, it's going to be the same thing all over again.
+And that's where the real story is: the Clintons are nothing but a money-making machine who have lived off the government their entire life.

-Well, it's it's government for sale.
+It's government for sale.

 I mean, it's ridiculous.

-Uh so these are deeply unethical people.
+So these are deeply unethical people.

-I'm just like, well what?
+I'm just like, well, what?

 Well, how is that a good idea?

-I that I do not understand on any level.
+That I do not understand on any level.

-I I just I kind of lose my mind.
+I just kind of lose my mind.

-Um we could take another one.
+We could take another one.

-Uh Don in Florida, Orlando, to be more specific.
+Don in Florida, Orlando, to be more specific.

 What's up?